jimshadrick/django-base-ex/README.md

 ## Usage

-- Access the admin panel at `/admin/` to manage todos.
+- Access the admin panel at `/admin/`.
 - View the home page placeholder at `/`.

 ## Additional Information